xyxel/FalkorDB.jl/README.md

 ## Prerequisites

 julia >= 1.6.0
-redisgraph >= 2.8
+FalkorDB >= 4.0.0

 ## Setup

-1. redisgraph needs to be running.
+1. FalkorDB needs to be running.

-You can install it [manually](https://docs.redislabs.com/latest/modules/redisgraph/redisgraph-quickstart/)
-Or you can use [docker container](https://hub.docker.com/r/redislabs/redisgraph) instead of.
+You can use [docker container](https://docs.falkordb.com/getting-started/configuration.html) for this.
 For example:

 ```
 docker run -p 6379:6379 -p 3000:3000 -it --rm falkordb/falkordb:latest